nokau/uv_island_pixel_snap/README.md

 Start Blender:

-- Drag the file and drop it within blender's window, select where it'll be installed and click `OK`
+- Drag the file and drop it within Blender, select where it'll be installed and click `OK`

   _OR_

-- Go to _Edit > Preferences_, select the _Add-ons_ tab, locate the drop down button on the top right, select `Install from disk...` and find the downloaded `.zip` file, select where it'll be installed and click `Install from disk`
+- Go to `Edit > Preferences`, select the `Add-ons` tab, locate the drop down button on the top right, select `Install from disk...` and find the downloaded `.zip` file, select where it'll be installed and click `Install from disk`

 ## How to use
 - Once the extension is enabled, a `UV Island Pixel Snap` panel can be found on UV Editor's sidebar (hotkey N by default)